 About

-This is the central online hub for the Cherokee art community.
-News, information on upcoming classes, access to artist resources and support aimed towards strengthening the community by preserving the skills, attributes and artist livelihoods that lead to the continuation of Cherokee art and the culture and tradition inseparable from it.
-The Artist Recovery Act, born out of the COVID-19 pandemic to protect Cherokee artists, is still supporting the community through this site and through the education and resources made available to Cherokee artists.
+This is the central online hub for the Cherokee art community, offering news, information on upcoming classes, and access to artist resources and support.
+These efforts aim to strengthen the community by preserving the skills, knowledge and livelihoods that support the continuation of Cherokee art and the culture and traditions inseparable from it.

 Eligibility Requirements